Waste Shipment – Transboundary

 table of content

-Within the EU, the import, export and transit of wastes to, from or through EU states are subject to approval (exception: so-called wastes of the "Green List of Wastes" for disposal).
+Within the EU, the import, export and transit of wastes to, from or through EU states are subject to approval (exception: so-called wastes of the "Green List of Wastes" for recovery).

 Illegal, transboundary shipment of not insignificant quantities of waste constitutes a criminal offence according to sections 181b and 181 c of the Strafgesetzbuch.
 It constitutes a punishable offence, no matter whether this shipment actually constitutes a danger for humans or the environment.